 If you have leftovers they will keep in the fridge in an airtight container for around 2-3 days.
 Re-heat them in a frying pan with a drizzle of olive oil for 5-10 minutes until warmed through.

-You can also re-heat in the microwave but the sprouts will take on a softer texture and the bacon will lose it crispiness.
+You can also reheat the sprouts in the microwave but they will take on a softer texture and the bacon will lose its crispiness, so I would recommend reheating in a frying pan if you can.

-You can also add any leftovers to this these Bubble & Squeak Cakes!
+Any leftovers can also be added to these Bubble & Squeak Patties!

 🍴 Serving Suggestions

-These sprouts will taste amazing with your turkey roast alongside these Slow Cooker Roast Potatoes, Roasted Carrots and Green Beans and my Creamy Dairy Free Carrot and Swede Mash.
+These braised Brussels sprouts will taste amazing with your turkey or lamb leg roast alongside these Slow Cooker Roast Potatoes or Baby Hasselback Potatoes With Garlic & Rosemary, Roasted Carrots and Green Beans and this Creamy Dairy Free Carrot and Swede Mash.

-Yes, you can either prep the sprouts and leave them in a saucepan of water overnight until ready to cook, or you can boil or steam the sprouts for 5 minutes, leave them to cool, then store them in an airtight container in the fridge overnight.
+You've got two ways to prep in advance.
+You can either leave the sprouts in a saucepan with water overnight until you're ready to cook or boil/steam them for 5 minutes, cool, and place them in an airtight container in the fridge overnight.

 📖 Recipe